Solution landscapes of ferronematics in microfluidic channels: Conclusions

-Finally, we look at negative $c$, which has not previously been considered in this one-dimensional framework.
-We find the negative $c$ case is entirely equivalent to the positive $c$ case, up to some reflections of the solution profiles.
-This indicates the results proven in \cite{dalby-farrell-majumdar-xia}, are true for negative $c$ after some minor modifications.
+Finally, we consider negative values of $c$ and show that the solution landscapes for negative $c$ can be fully understood in terms of the solution landscapes for the positive $c$ case, up to some reflections of the solution profiles.
+This implies that the results proven in \cite{dalby-farrell-majumdar-xia} are true for negative $c$ after some minor modifications.

-We conclude with an interesting idea worthy of further study.
-We have seen for $l=0.1$ and $c=1$ we have a large number of solutions to \eqref{eq:euler-lagrange_again} (39 total), and we speculate 98 solutions is an approximate lower bound for the total number of solutions when $l=0.01$ and $c=1$.
-Ultimately, as $l$ decreases (or equivalently $c$ increases) the behaviour of the system of equations \eqref{eq:euler-lagrange_again} becomes chaotic, due to large increases in the number of critical points for small changes in the parameter values.
+Our study reveals that the number of critical points increases rapidly with decreasing $l$, e.g., there are at least $39$ solutions of \eqref{eq:euler-lagrange_again} when $l_1=0.1$ and $c=1$, and we expect approximately 98 solutions for $l=0.01$ and $c=1$.
+It appears that the system of equations \eqref{eq:euler-lagrange_again} becomes chaotic due to large increases in the number of critical points for small changes in the parameter values.
 As such, the usefulness of the model deteriorates for more extreme parameter values.
-As commented on before, $l=7.37\times 10^{-6}$ is a physically realistic value, but we could not hope to understand the solution landscape in this case.
-However, a possible solution is as follows.
-In \cite{stochastic}, the authors add stochastic terms to the governing differential equations for nematic liquid crystals confined to a square domain.
-The idea here, is that the deterministic model is essentially an idealised situation that cannot account for material imperfections, experimental uncertainties or random events, but including stochastic noise can go someway to capturing these effects.
-Using this approach, they find solutions from the deterministic approach survive qualitatively (i.e., they are perturbed by the noise), but the formation of some solutions are either suppressed or enhanced by the noise.
-We therefore suggest that the inclusion of noise to this ferronematic problem would lead to a significantly reduced number of qualitatively distinct solutions being observed, e.g. OR solutions with certain polydomain structures or full solutions with a certain sense of rotation for $\nvec$ and $\mvec$.
-This would resolve the chaotic behaviour permitting studies for more physically realistic values of the model parameters.
+In \cite{stochastic}, the authors add stochastic terms to the governing differential equations in the reduced Landau-de Gennes framework, in the context of the planar bistable nematic device introduced in \cite{tsakonas2007}.
+The deterministic model is essentially an idealised situation that cannot account for material imperfections, experimental uncertainties or random events but stochastic noise can partially capture these effects.
+Using this approach, the authors can eliminate such artificial solutions which are an artefact of the deterministic model and we speculate that stochastic noise could identify the ``robust'' solutions from the complex deterministic solution landscapes, e.g., are OR solutions with multiple polydomains real or are certain unstable full solutions an artificial consequence of the deterministic ferronematic model?